orion-project/rezonator2/calc/GaussCalculator.md

 ## Change beam quality $M^2$

 ### Lock waist
-The same as when waist is changed.
+The same as when the waist is changed.

 $$ z_0 = \frac{\pi w_0^2}{M^2 \lambda}  $$